-The serdab was a sealed chamber within the pyramid which contained a statue of the dead pharaoh.
+The serdab was a sealed chamber within the pyramid which contained a statue of the dead.

-Entry to the burial vaults was secretive and circuitous.
+Entry to the burial vaults was secret.

-- 3) Some building examples Zoser - · Zoser (spelled Djoser in book) but pronounced: ZO-zer - · Zoser's architect, the first documented in history: Imhotep - Zoser's tomb at Saqqara about 2650 BCE (about 10 miles south of Giza on western bank)
+- 3) Some building examples Zoser - Zoser (spelled Djoser in book) but pronounced: ZO-zer - · Zoser's architect, the first documented in history: Imhotep - · Zoser's tomb at Saqqara about 2650 BCE (about 10 miles south of Giza on western bank)

-First pyramid - about 2650 BCE - a six-stepped pyramid about 200 feet tall.
+First pyramid - six-stepped pyramid about 200 feet tall.
 Entire precinct surrounded by pleated walls.
-The entry was through a processional hall of strong Egyptian columns on the south end of the complex.
-A secret passageway immediately inside the processional hall led to the Heb-Sed Court filled with 22 altars and sham pavilions used in the Heb-Sed festival (see plan image).
-The sham altars must have resembled a frozen, ghost-town-like sort of recreation of the life of the pharaoh for his afterlife.
+The entry was through a processional hall on the south end of the complex.
+A secret passageway immediately inside the processional hall led to the Heb-Sed Court filled with 22 altars and sham pavilions used in the Heb-Sed festival (see plan image)